 Texas Watch is a non-partisan citizen advocacy organization dedicated to ensuring that corporations and insurance companies are accountable to their customers.
-We provide a platform for Texans to get involved in the legislative process through grassroots advocacy, allowing our thousands of activists across the state make their voices heard to preserve and strengthen their rights, liberties, and protections.
+We provide a platform for Texans to get involved in the legislative process through grassroots advocacy, allowing our thousands of activists across the state to make their voices heard to preserve and strengthen their constitutional rights and protections.
 We strive to provide a counter to special interest lobbyists and ensure Texas laws reflect the true needs of Texas families and consumers.

 We believe the Constitution protects individual rights and liberties.
 We believe corporations and insurance companies should be accountable to their customers.
 And, we believe that citizens have a right and duty to participate in the legislative process.

-Founded in 1998, Texas Watch has helped provide a platform for Texas consumers on insurance, nursing home resident and patient protection, workplace safety, and consumer law issues in legislative and regulatory activities.
+Founded in 1998, Texas Watch has helped Texas consumers become active in the legislative process on insurance, patient and nursing home safety, workplace safety, and consumer law issues in legislative and regulatory activities.
 Texas Watch members have provided testimony to legislative committees, participated in consumer legislative lobby days, testified in regulatory rule-making activities and spoken with media about consumer protection issues.

 Texas Watch Staff